davewragg/davewragg.github.io/_posts/2023-08-19-series-connections.md

 ### The blue stone came from Ruumi

-T﻿he jewel that Javani almost loses in her gambit (then Aki does from the wagon) is the same one that Ree/Loveless took as payment from Reaver Nearly-Queen Ruumi in payment for removing her brother from leadership contention.
+T﻿he jewel that Javani almost loses in her gambit (then Aki does from the wagon) is the same one that Ree/Loveless took from Reaver Nearly-Queen Ruumi in payment for removing her brother from leadership contention.
 It also featured in a couple of [deleted scenes](/deleted-scenes), and may, perhaps, one day be seen again...

 ### Siavash's attendant Ulfat used to work for the Rau Rel